jdestibar/CCM101-jestibar/Laboratory-03-Multi-Cloud-Explorer/cloud-platform-comparison.md

 Google Cloud Platform is strongest in AI and Kubernetes.
 GCP offers advanced AI tools like Vertex AI and TPUs, and since Google originally created Kubernetes, its managed service (GKE) is considered the most mature Kubernetes offering available.

 **4. Which cloud platform would you personally choose and why?**
-I would personally choose AWS because of its wide range of services and the amount of documentation, tutorials, and community support available, which makes it easier to learn as a student and apply to different types of projects. *(Feel free to adjust this answer to reflect your own reasoning.)*
+I would personally choose AWS because of its wide range of services and the amount of documentation, tutorials, and community support available, which makes it easier to learn as a student and apply to different types of projects.

 ## Equivalent Services Reference Table